-Young players who mature late have the advantage over early maturing players that their environment and the challenges it poses to them are usually much more difficult, especially in physical terms.
+Young players, who mature late, have the advantage over early maturing players that their environment and the challenges it poses to them are usually much more difficult, especially in physical terms.
 That’s because a late maturing player, in addition to a good mind, technique and problem-solving skills, learns to adapt and overcome the difficulties met in competing with much more physically developed peers.
 Such a player uses other advantages to be able to compete, but also to adapt physically.
 This willpower, adaptation and being outside the comfort zone in the long run brings only benefits in terms of personal development and football skill.

 Training in a learning environment that requires adaptation to the conditions experienced is good for developing the potential a player possesses.
 Once the physical abilities equalize out, the former late maturing player will have a mental, social and individual advantage in terms of technical and tactical abilities.
 He will be better prepared to compete professionally.
-So a biased approach focusing on performance here and now will favour physically strong players and overlook late maturing players.
+So, a biased approach focusing on performance here and now will favour physically strong players and overlook late maturing players.
 Such action leads to us not noticing or our bias not allowing us to soberly assess a young player and his skills.
-Likewise it doesn’t allow us to understand what impact on the game and the result can be achieved by a young player with an excellent predisposition to make decisions and solve situations in an unconventional way.
+Likewise, it doesn’t allow us to understand what impact on the game and the result can be achieved by a young player with an excellent predisposition to make decisions and solve situations in an unconventional way.

-My experience leads me to believe that the obsession of coaches, regarding group tactics and performance in a given match and winning, favours early maturing players, which doesn’t mean (as I wrote earlier) that it creates an adequate environment for the development of their potential.
+My experience leads me to believe that the obsession of coaches, regarding group tactics and performance in each match and winning, favours early maturing players, which doesn’t mean (as I wrote earlier) that it creates an adequate environment for the development of their potential.
 Too often, their bias with regard to age and physical potential determines positive and negative selection of players.
 Too often we forget to focus on the learning process, its management and what stage of learning development a player has reached.
 This in turn leads to the current system losing a lot of talented young players.